Varmtech/platformdocs/docs/apilimits.md

 ---

-To provide the  appropriate chat service for all SCEYT accounts we limit the number of (error number).‘
+To provide the  appropriate chat service for all SCEYT accounts, we limit the number of (error number).‘

 ## Plan-based limits ##

-Limited depend on the number of Monthly active users (MAU) of the application which is based on the plan (membership) you chose
+Limitations depend on the number of monthly active users (MAU) of the application, which is based on the plan (membership) you chose.

 |Action|Plan  | MAU|
 --- | --- | ---